 There are many coaches you could be talking to and many blogs you could be reading.
-So why spend your time here, on my website, instead of out there, where hypey content, distraction and funny cat gifs beckon?
+So why spend your time here, on my website, instead of out there, where hyped up content, distraction and funny cat gifs beckon?

 This post is about those 3 things.